Emily Boyd

-Emily Nicole Boyd (born July 25, 1996) is an American professional soccer player who currently plays for the HB Køge of the Elitedivisionen.
+Emily Nicole Boyd (born July 25, 1996) is an American retired professional soccer player.

 College career

-Emily Boyd played four years for the University of California-Berkeley Golden Bears.
+Boyd played four years for the University of California-Berkeley Golden Bears.
 During her time at Cal she made 85 appearances and finished with 36 career shutouts, twice setting the Cal single season shutout record.
 Her freshman year she was named the First Team Freshman All-American and Pac-12 All-Freshman Team.
 She followed this with All-Pac-12 Second Team honors in her sophomore and junior years.
 Her senior year she was named to the All-American Second team and All-Pac-12 First team and became the first Cal Bear to win the Pac-12 Goalkeeper of the Year award.
 While at the University of California-Berkeley Boyd majored in Sports Business and Marketing.